Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Introducing: Natural Performance Nutrition

-Our company started like so many others have: we were experiencing this problem in our own lives and wanted to create a simple and elegant solution for ourselves.
+Our company started like so many others have: we experienced these problems in our own lives and wanted to create a simple and elegant solution for ourselves.

-When we examined the products already available in the market, nothing even came close to what we imagined…
+When we examined what was already available in the market, nothing even came close to what we imagined…

 Most all-in-one products are limited to plant-based ingredients and filled with synthetic nutrients, dyes, emulsifiers and sweeteners.